arduino-libraries/Arduino_EMBRYO_2/README.md

 This library accompanies 5 free Arduino lessons available at [skills.move](https://www.skillsmove.eu/).
 The lessons are written for pupils in the ages of 14-16, and aims to introduce them to manufacturing by building their own modular machine.

+To find the lessons, navigate to [skills.move](https://www.skillsmove.eu/) and search for "Arduino".
+The lessons for this library are called:

+* Introduction to sensors and their principles
+* Motion control + Arduino programming I
+* Motion control + Arduino programming II
+* Practicum 4: Single motor programming
+* Practicum 4: Single motor programming

 **Note:** This library will only be maintained by its users and not by Arduino from January 2022.

 ## Installation